As Long As You've Made It This Far,

 Born June 19, Jefferson Hospital, Philadelphia, PA.
 Second of 5 kids.

 Mom: social worker/professor.
 Dad: architect/city planner.
 Soon after emerging, receives first Woody Guthrie and Pete Seeger records.
 Leaves Philly at 6 months, not under own power, but reportedly with enthusiasm.
 Makes interim stop in Pittsburgh, PA, at 5710B Beacon Street.
-Stays approximately four years ,then heads west with family.
+Stays approximately four years, then heads west with family.

-Grows up (or not) in Litchfield Park, Arizona (once a Goodyear Tire & Rubber company town) -- village 20 miles west of Phoenix.
+Grows up (or not) in Litchfield Park, Arizona (once a Goodyear Tire & Rubber company town) -- a modern little village 20 miles west of Phoenix.
 Collects lizards and snakes.
 Rides in the Goodyear Blimp.
 Bitten by ants, stung by scorpions.
 Is very hot.
 Knows all water fountains in area.
 Hangs out in cold vegetable section of corner grocery for significant parts of summer.
 Burns feet every year from melted asphalt, a necessary ritual.

 1966